 The suggestions below are the same I made about a year ago.
 To these I add this: Forget the Nook.
 Let Amazon and Apple and all the others have it.
 E-books are here to stay, but be the old-fashioned bookstore.
 Be the specialty store.
 Paper books will never disappear.
 They are timeless and durable.
 Just like we treasure ancient tomes, so will the future want ours.
 And these:

 1. Make that regional and local book section more prominent.
 Expand it.
 Make your store the one stop place for anyone looking for local authors and books on area subjects.

 2. Ditch the cafes.
 Never stepped foot in one.
 You’re a bookstore.
 Yes, there are people who like to hang out in them, so farm them out to someone else.
-Like Panera Bread.
+Get out of the food business.
 [Update: I have since “stepped foot” in the cafe once or twice.
 Not bad, but just not what I’m looking for when I go in a bookstore.]

 3. Indie books and indie presses have grown rapidly in recent years.
 E-books are their main outlet because they still operate outside traditional distribution networks.
 Change this.
 Get their books in your stores.

 4. Ditch the music and movie section.
 If e-commerce has hurt book sales, it has done more so for these other two.
 Save a spot for local artists, toss the rest.
 [Update: I realize that there has since been growth in vinyl records, which B&N sells.
 Good, sell them, but don’t bank on this or that fad (like adult coloring books).
 Fads come and go.
 Address them, but they can’t be at the core of your business.]

 5. Enough of the $20 membership fee.
 Virtually no one charges for their loyalty cards.

 6. Keep cutting unprofitable stores, but don’t pass up chances to open new, smaller stores in areas with a bookstore vacuum.